-Scott E. (2009) has a thriving private practice in Kelowna, BC, providing trauma recovery, victim assistance and general counseling.
+Scott E. (2009) has a thriving private practice in Kelowna, BC, providing trauma recovery, victim assistance and general cour assistance and general counseling.

-Harrison, A (2008) works full time in Vernon schools providing counseling to students full time
+Harrison, A (2008) works full time in Vernon schools providing counseling to students' full time.

 Guylaine L. (2005) offers professional services with a holistic and nutritional philosophy as a bi-lingual counsellor to clients in the Okanagan.
 She also facilitates therapeutic support groups for caregivers of people with A.L.S.